Jeremy Hansen

+Jeremy Roger Hansen (born January 27, 1976) is a Royal Canadian Air Force colonel and retired CSA astronaut.
+As a mission specialist on Artemis II in April 2026, he became the only person not from the United States to travel beyond low Earth orbit and to travel to the vicinity of the Moon.
+(Note: Hansen is the third astronaut not born in the United States to have flown beyond low Earth orbit.
+William Anders, who flew on Apollo 8, was born in Hong Kong, and Michael Collins, who flew on Apollo 11, was born in Rome.
+Both were born to American parents and thus American citizens, and were American astronauts on their respective missions.)
+He is also among the humans who have travelled the farthest from Earth, having broken Apollo 13's distance record with the rest of the Artemis II crew.

-Jeremy Roger Hansen (born January 27, 1976) is a Canadian astronaut, fighter pilot, physicist and former aquanaut.
-He was selected to join the Canadian Space Agency in the 2009 CSA selection along with David Saint-Jacques.
-Prior to his selection as one of Canada's astronauts, Hansen was a Royal Canadian Air Force captain, piloting the CF-18 fighter jet at CFB Cold Lake, Alberta.
-He has since been promoted to the rank of colonel.
+Hansen was selected by the Canadian Space Agency in the 2009 astronaut recruitment alongside David Saint-Jacques.
+Before joining the astronaut corps, Hansen served as a Royal Canadian Air Force captain, piloting the CF-18 fighter jet at CFB Cold Lake, Alberta and was later promoted to the rank of colonel.

-Hansen was selected as a mission specialist on the Artemis II flight, which intends to circle the Moon in spring 2026.
-If successful, he will be the first non-American astronaut to travel beyond low Earth orbit.
+In July 2026, Hansen announced his retirement from the CSA's astronaut program in September, planning to pursue new opportunities in Canada's space program.

 Early life and education

-Hansen was born on January 27, 1976, in London, Ontario, and raised on a farm near Ailsa Craig, until moving to Ingersoll for his high school education.
+Jeremy Roger Hansen was born on January 27, 1976, in London, Ontario, to Nancy Good and Gary Hansen.
+His paternal grandfather Magnus Hansen emigrated from Denmark to Canada in 1929.
+He was raised on a farm near Ailsa Craig before moving to Ingersoll for his high school education.

+At age 12, he joined 614 Royal Canadian Air Cadet Squadron in London, Ontario.

-After graduating from Ingersoll District Collegiate Institute in Ingersoll, Ontario, Hansen attended the Royal Military College in Kingston, Ontario, where he completed a Bachelor of Science (Honours) degree in space science in 1999 with First Class Honours.
+After graduating from Ingersoll District Collegiate Institute, Hansen attended the Royal Military College in Kingston, Ontario, where he completed a Bachelor of Science (Honours) degree in space science in 1999 with First Class Honours.

-Hansen later completed a Master of Science degree in physics at the Royal Military College in 2000, with a research focus on wide field of view satellite tracking.
+He later earned a Master of Science degree in physics from the Royal Military College in 2000, with research focused on wide field‑of‑view satellite tracking.

 Career

-In 2013, Hansen served as cavenaut into the ESA CAVES training in Sardinia, alongside Satoshi Furukawa, Michael Barratt, Jack Fisher, Aleksei Ovchinin and Paolo Nespoli.
+In 2013, Hansen served as a cavenaut in the European Space Agency's CAVES training programme in Sardinia, alongside Satoshi Furukawa, Michael Barratt, Jack Fischer, Aleksey Ovchinin, and Paolo Nespoli.

-On June 10, 2014, NASA announced that Hansen would serve as an aquanaut aboard the Aquarius underwater laboratory during the NEEMO 19 undersea exploration mission, which began on September 7, 2014, and lasted seven days.
+On June 10, 2014, NASA announced that Hansen would take part in the NEEMO 19 undersea exploration mission as an aquanaut aboard the Aquarius underwater laboratory.
+The mission began on September 7, 2014, and lasted seven days.

-Official crew portrait for Artemis II, from left: NASA Astronauts Christina Koch, Victor Glover, Reid Wiseman, Canadian Space Agency Astronaut Jeremy Hansen.

-On April 3, 2023, he was announced as part of the upcoming Artemis II mission to be the first Canadian to travel to the Moon.